Lapse candidature

 What is the process?

-- A meeting for the progress review discussion will be arranged (follow the normal process in your area for arranging progress review meetings).
+- A meeting for the progress review discussion will be arranged (follow the normal process in your faculty/department for arranging progress review meetings).

-- You must complete your section of the online progress review form at least 10 days before the scheduled meeting.
+- You must complete your section of the online progress review form at least ten days before the scheduled meeting.

 - Your advisory committee, including your supervisors will review your form and any attached documents before the scheduled meeting.